 At first this ethnic salad – all these hybridized, hyphenated Italians – surprises you.
 But with Google as your friend you find that where you’re sitting the next day – a table in the stately Caffè Tommaseo – is closer by road to Salzburg than to Florence, closer to Zagreb than to Milan, closer to Budapest than to Rome and closer to Ljubljana than to Venice.
 So this isn’t the northern fringe of southern Europe.
 It’s the southern fringe of central Europe.

-It’s easy to see where all this is leading.
 You know you’re in Italy, but the city keeps reminding that it almost isn’t.
 It swings your attention this way and that, from plus to minus and back again.
 You ponder what kind of Italy produces people with names like Globocnik, Horvat and Plunck, and you figure this place isn’t really all that Italian.
 Then a motor scooter zips past.
-It has all the automotive power of a sewing machine but emits the noise volume of a chainsaw and you think, Yep, this is Italy all right.
+It has all the automotive power of a sewing machine but emits the noise volume of a chainsaw and you think, This is Italy all right.

 You remember reading how Trieste rivals Buenos Aires in the per capita number of psychoanalysts, but then you reflect on how uptight the people are not, with their pleasant manners and their easy charm.
 You recall the fact that your average Triestino consumes twice as much rocket-fuel coffee as your average Italian, but nobody seems wired up.
 Some people actually doze over their rocket-fuel coffee.